QuickWishlist

 Build a universal wedding registry

-QuickWishlist gives you a free wedding registry that is not tied to one retailer.
-Add products from department stores, small brands, Etsy, Amazon, or independent makers, then share one registry link with your guests.
+QuickWishlist currently charges nothing for a wedding registry that is not tied to one retailer.
+Add public product links from department stores, small brands, marketplaces, or independent makers, then share one registry link with your guests.

 Start my wedding registry